 Now come the exiting (and scary bit) At around 16 months, most kids can try those stairs they’ve been wanting to tackle for so long, but they might not be willing to actually walk up and down them yet.
 Imagine how big stairs look when you’re knee high.
 Plus they still aren’t that stable, and a tumble down a full flight of hard wooden stairs is not something to laugh about.
 It is really important to teach them how to hold onto something as they go up and down, and to watch them as they learn.
 It’s quite a trick though to balance being safe and being a helicopter parent.
 Can’t win some times!

-Again, soft soled shoes are still recommended at this stage as toddlers and first walkers as we call them are still learning to use their foot and toe muscles.
+Again, soft soled shoes for toddlers or babies are still recommended at this stage as toddlers and first walkers as we call them are still learning to use their foot and toe muscles.
 It is also advisable to choose a breathable natural material (such as leather for the upper).
 On top of that, most children at this age will not wear hard soled shoes as they are generally also not that comfortable.
 Easy slip on and slip off shoes such as our Loafers and Lacey boots are quite handy at this age particularly if children are going in and out of them a lot.
 Also, don’t forget to make check the good old baby footwear size chart.

 Two years plus: Superspeed - running, jumping, dancing, skipping (almost)